Personalized Alcohol Treatment Help

 We strive to provide personalized care tailored your needs.
 To allow us to do so, please adhere to appointment times.
 If you need to cancel or reschedule, please notify us at least 24 hours before the appointment time.
 Patients that do not cancel or reschedule appointments at least 24 hours in advance are responsible for paying in full the charge for the missed appointment.
 Your time is valuable and so is ours.
 We have reserved time for you and, out of respect for your time and that of others, we plan around that reserved time.
 When you do not show up for your appointment, you are taking away valuable time that could have been used for someone else who needed to be seen.
 If you are not available at the starting time that you have booked for your appointment, your appointment may have to be cancelled and you will be charged for the full scheduled time.
 If you show up late, you will be able to use only the remaining time of your scheduled session; we cannot add extra time.
 Your insurance cannot be billed for missed appointments.

 You may call our office phone, (240) 801-3636 for scheduling and routine messages.
-Our voicemail is confidential, so please feel free to leave a message after-hours.
-Our staff attempts to be accessible for all urgent issues.
+This voicemail is confidential, so please feel free to leave a message after-hours.
 If we are not immediately available by office telephone, please leave a detailed voice message and we will return your call as soon as possible.
-If your call is an emergency, please contact 911 immediately instead of calling the office.
+We attempt to be accessible for all urgent issues, but if your call is an emergency, please contact 911 immediately instead of calling the office.
 Emergency services are provided by all hospitals through their emergency rooms and do not require appointments.
 Email is not a confidential means of communication, and email may not always be received or responded to in a timely fashion.
 Please also note that email should never be used for clinical issues.

 Mental health records are protected by both law and professional ethics.
 You are entitled to review a copy of your record, but given its professional nature and language, the record can occasionally be misinterpreted.
 In rare instances, we may determine that it would aggravate your problem or harm you if you were provided with your full records.
 In such a situation we may decline to furnish you your records, but we can make them available to an appropriate mental health professional of your choosing.
 Alternatively, your provider would gladly review them together with you, and/or provide a treatment summary.
 Please note that professional fees will be charged for any preparation time required to comply with such requests.